ocaml/tuareg/README.md

 Thanks to the work of Stefan Monnier, a new indentation engine based on [SMIE](https://www.gnu.org/software/emacs/manual/html_node/elisp/SMIE.html) was written.
-This changes the indentation somewhat w.r.t. the previous earlier versions of `tuareg`.
+This changes the indentation somewhat w.r.t. the previous versions of `tuareg`.
 If you do not want that, add `(setq tuareg-use-smie nil)` to your `.emacs` file.
 Be aware however that the older indentation engine will eventually be removed.